-Also called discount points, mortgage points are essentially up-front fees you pay a lender in return for a smaller interest rate on your loan.
-One point equals 1 percent of your mortgage loan value.
+Also called discount points, mortgage points are essentially upfront fees you pay a lender in return for a lower interest rate on your loan.

-With a cash-out refinance, you cannot deduct the total amount of money you paid on points during the year you did the refinance, but you can take smaller deductions throughout the life of the loan.
-So if you purchase $2,000 worth of mortgage points on a 15-year refinance, you can deduct about $133.33 per year for the duration of the loan.
+With a cash-out refinance, you cannot deduct the total amount of money you paid for points during the year you did the refinance, but you can take smaller deductions throughout the life of the loan.
+If you were to pay $2,000 in mortgage points on a 15-year cash-out refinance, for instance, you can deduct about $133.33 per year for the duration of the loan.

 Risks of a cash-out refinance

-In times of economic uncertainty and low interest rates, a cash-out refinance can be a cheap way to borrow much-needed cash.
-But, it also means a new, larger loan you need to pay back, with complex rules.
+A cash-out refinance can be a cheap way to borrow much-needed cash, but it also means a new, larger loan you need to pay back.

 Alternatives to a cash-out refinance

-Finally, a cash-out refinance is not the only method of accessing equity in your home.
-Consider a home equity loan or a home equity line of credit (HELOC).
-You can also do a traditional refinance, which replaces your mortgage for a new one with the same balance, but a lower refinance interest rate.
+A cash-out refinance is not the only method of accessing equity in your home.
+Consider a home equity loan or a home equity line of credit (HELOC), which are second mortgages on your home.
+These options leave your current primary mortgage in place.